Hibla Gerzmava: Education and career

-Gerzmava since 1995 she has been a soloist of the Stanislavski and Nemirovich-Danchenko Theatre.
+Since 1995 Gerzmava has been a soloist of the Stanislavski and Nemirovich-Danchenko Theatre.

 In 2008 Gerzmava made her Covent Garden debut as Tatyana in Eugene Onegin.
 Her voice being described as clear and focused, yet also full of colour and with a reservoir of power that enables her to ride the biggest fortes like a surfer on a wave.
 In the winter of 2009, Gerzmava performed for the first time the role of Lucia in the Stanislavski and Nemirovich-Danchenko Theatre.

 In September–October 2010, Gerzmava made her Metropolitan Opera debut in the parts of Stella and Antonia in Jacques Offenbach's The Tales of Hoffmann, and in November–December 2011 she went back there to sing Mimi in Franco Zeffirelli's production of La bohème.
 Gerzmava took part in the closing ceremony of the 22nd Winter Olympic Games that took place at the Fisht Olympic Stadium in Sochi.